Golf: Masters postponed to 'some later date' due to coronavirus

 Tiger Woods is the defending Masters champion after snapping an 11-year wait for his 15th major title when he came from behind to win by one shot last April.

-Last week, Ridley said the Masters would proceed as scheduled and that precautions would be established to ensure the safety of everyone following the coronavirus outbreak.
+“Postponed is a comforting word.
+Canceled is another,” Xander Schauffele, who tied for second place at last year’s Masters, said at TPC Sawgrass.

+“As long as it says postponed, I think the players will find hope in that word and just wait for go time.”

-Reporting by Frank Pingue in Toronto; Editing by Kevin Liffey and Toby Davis
+Reporting by Frank Pingue in Toronto; Editing by Kevin Liffey/ Toby Davis/Pritha Sarkar